-On the other hand, Taylor guitars use bracing pattern called “V- Class” designed by their master guitar designer Andy Powers.
+On the other hand, Taylor guitars have Sitka Spruce on top and rosewood on the back and side and use a bracing pattern called “V- Class” designed by their master guitar designer Andy Powers.

 If the neck pitch or the angle at which the neck connects to the guitar body is off, it often sounds thin or muddy.

-They are constructed using a single piece of wood that fits into the pockets using the laser-cut spacers for precision at an exact angle for highly accurate intonation.
+They are constructed using a single piece of wood that fits into pockets using laser-cut spacers for precision at a specific angle for accurate intonation.

 Soundboard and Sound